josephestes/AdmissionImproved/README.md

 # AdmissionImproved

-This program decides whether "admission" requirements have been met based on user input.
+This program outputs whether "admission" requirements have been met based on user input.

 ### Program Logic: